redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

 The `components` field lists the components either deployed in the cluster, or defined in the local Devfile.

-The `componentInDevfile` field gives the name of components present in the `components` list that are defined in the local Devfile, or is empty if no local Devfile is present.
+The `componentInDevfile` field gives the name of the component present in the `components` list that is defined in the local Devfile, or is empty if no local Devfile is present.

 In this example, the `component2` component is running in Deploy mode, and the command has been executed from a directory containing a Devfile defining a `component1` component, not running.